airshipit/governance/README.md

 All elections for committee positions in Airship shall follow standard OpenStack procedures and methods.
 Ballots will be distributed to each Contributor’s (or in the case of the Working Committee, Core's) primary email address.
 Elections will be held using CIVS and a Condorcet algorithm (Schulze/Beatpath/CSSD variant).
-Any tie will be broken using Governance TieBreaking.
+Any tie will be broken using Governance Tie Breaking.
 In the event that a candidate runs unopposed for a position, the TSC can waive a formal vote.
 Membership in the Foundation itself is not a requirement for holding an elected position though it is preferred.
 Elections are appointing an individual to a position in the project, not a company or organization.
 Individuals are expected to continue to support the project in the event of career changes unless they notify the project that they are resigning